-As you advertise for and screen renters, it’s important to avoid discriminating against potential tenants, even unintentionally.
-It is illegal to discriminate against a tenant based on factors like race, sex, color, national origin, religion, handicap, and familial status; note there may be other protected classes dependant on your state’s laws.
-As you write your rental ads, be careful to avoid using language that might qualify as discrimination, such as stating you will not rent to people with children or those who live on government assistance.
-Then, as you collect applications and screen tenants, fairly assess your applicants based on the information they provide and not on other criteria.
-By maintaining professionalism and using an unbiased screening system, you can stay clear of discriminating against any potential renters.
+As you compose your rental ads, avoid using language that could be considered discrimination, like indicating that you would not rent to seniors or people with children or that you won’t rent to those who live on government assistance.
+Next, as you gather applications and screen renters, fairly assess your applicants based on the information they provide and not on other criteria.
+By keeping professionalism and implementing an unbiased screening system, you can avoid discriminating against any potential renters.

 Understanding Reasonable Accommodations

-Similarly, it is important not to assume that someone with a disability is automatically not a good candidate for your rental property.
-Under the Federal Fair Housing Act, property owners are required to make “reasonable accommodations” for their tenants, should they be required.
+In the same way, it is essential not to assume that someone with a disability is automatically not a good candidate for your rental property.
+Under the Federal Fair Housing Act, Brooklyn property managers are demanded to permit “reasonable accommodations” for their renters if they are necessary.
 By definition, a reasonable accommodation is “a change, exception, or adjustment to a rule, policy, practice, or service that may be necessary for a person with a disability to have an equal opportunity to use and enjoy a dwelling.”
-If your prospective tenant otherwise meets the criteria for renting your property, accommodation should not be a reason to turn them down.
-In some cases, the accommodation a tenant requests may be something they will install and pay for themselves, with the understanding that they will return the property to its original condition upon move-out.
-In other situations, the tenant may request an accommodation from you that, if deemed reasonable, you will need to allow.
-This includes allowing service and emotional support animals in the rental property, even if you have a strict policy forbidding pets.
+If your prospective renter otherwise meets the criteria for renting your property, accommodation should not be a reason to reject them.
+The accommodation a renter requests would be paid for and installed by the renter, with the condition that they will restore the property to its original condition upon move-out.

-Knowing all the laws and best practices of leasing rental properties can be a challenge.
-Why not entrust this important task to a Brooklyn property manager?
-At Real Property Management New York Gold, we offer clear and anti-discriminatory screening and leasing services that help our rental property owners find the best possible tenants for their properties.
-Contact us today or give us a call at 347-905-5770 to learn more.
+Understanding all of the laws and best practices for leasing rental properties might be difficult.
+Why not delegate this vital responsibility to a professional property manager?
+At Real Property Management New York Gold, we provide transparent and anti-discriminatory screening and leasing services to help our rental property owners choose the best possible renters.
+Contact us today or call us at 347-905-5770 to learn more.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.